JordanNaei/updatedPortofolio/README.md

    - Link to the GitHub repository (pass)
    - Screenshot of the deployed application (pass)
 5. Ensure that your portfolio is free of grammar and spelling mistakes (pass)
+6. Including the 2 main projects; eatWhere and passiveIncome, we delivered so far within the showcase page of our portfolio website.

 ## We leveraged the following technology and resources in our implementation: